Fideltodayy/basic-react-todo-list/README.md

-# This is a basic react todo-list
+# This is a basic react todo-list with CRUD logic